rees-kyle/public_personal_knowledge_base/dependencies/localhost/SMART Goals/notes/weight-loss.md

 ## Reflection

-> In the furutre compensate for recovery and illness days.
+> In the furutre compensate days for recovery and illness.
+Get flu vaccination in September each year.